vhub-team/native-db/enums/CONTROL_ACTION.md

 * INPUT_CREATOR_MENU_TOGGLE: Creator menu toggle on/off for PC keyboard and mouse.
 * INPUT_CREATOR_ACCEPT: Creator accept/place items button.
 * INPUT_CREATOR_DELETE: Creator delete items button.
-* INPUT_ATTACK2: LEGACY SUPPORT
-Remove once legacy input support has been removed.
-Also, update GetValue()!
-Know one knows what this does!
+* INPUT_ATTACK2: Know one knows what this does!
 * INPUT_RAPPEL_JUMP
 * INPUT_RAPPEL_LONG_JUMP
 * INPUT_RAPPEL_SMASH_WINDOW
-* INPUT_PREV_WEAPON: The weapon selecting works differently now.
-These are temporarily mapped to the weapon wheel.
-NOTE: the weapon can be switched in other ways than the weapon wheel on PC
+* INPUT_PREV_WEAPON: This is temporarily mapped to the weapon wheel.
-So these are NOT portable.
-* INPUT_NEXT_WEAPON
+* INPUT_NEXT_WEAPON: This is temporarily mapped to the weapon wheel.
 * INPUT_MELEE_ATTACK1: This has been renamed to INPUT_MELEE_ATTACK_LIGHT.
 If this should be kept as it is, let me know thomas.randall@rockstarleeds.com
 * INPUT_MELEE_ATTACK2: This has been renamed to INPUT_MELEE_ATTACK_HEAVY.
 If this should be kept as it is, let me know thomas.randall@rockstarleeds.com
 * INPUT_WHISTLE: This is mapped to nothing and is not used anywhere, it is added here so scripts work.
 If this should be kept let me know thomas.randall@rockstarleeds.com